lesleyrs/Client3/README.md

 Linux wasm/js output seems to be quite a bit smaller than on Windows

+NOTE: bring back worldlist loading in [shell.html](https://github.com/lesleyrs/Client3/commit/5da924b9f766005e82163d899e52a5df2f771584#diff-c878553ed816480a5e85ff602ff3c5d38788ca1d21095cd8f8ebc36a4dbc07ee) if it gets re-added for live servers

+TODO: maybe take webworker server compat from Client2: https://emscripten.org/docs/api_reference/wasm_workers.html
+TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all

 ### Nintendo consoles (devkitPro)
-These are unfinished and yet to be tested on real hardware so expect some issues.
+These are unfinished and need testing on real hardware so expect some issues.
 It will currently auto-login and RSA is disabled for development.

 Install [devkitpro](#tools) with (wii/3ds/wiiu/switch)-dev package and run `make -f (wii/3ds/wiiu/switch).mk -j$(nproc)`.